Drinking establishment: Speakeasy

 A speakeasy, also called a blind pig or blind tiger, is an establishment that illegally sells alcoholic beverages.
 Such establishments came into prominence in the United States during the Prohibition era (1920–1933, longer in some states).
 During that time, the sale, manufacture, and transportation (bootlegging) of alcoholic beverages was illegal throughout the United States.

 Speakeasies largely disappeared after Prohibition was ended in 1933, and the term is now used to describe some retro style bars.
 Different names for speakeasies were created.
 The terms "blind pig" and "blind tiger" originated in the United States in the 19th century.
 These terms were applied to lower-class establishments that sold alcoholic beverages illegally, and they are still in use today.
 The operator of an establishment (such as a saloon or bar) would charge customers to see an attraction (such as an animal) and then serve a "complimentary" alcoholic beverage, thus circumventing the law.

 "Blind tiger" also referred to illegal drinking establishment in which the seller's identity was concealed.
 A drawer would open up in a wall, the patron drops in change, and then a drink is placed in the drawer.

 Speakeasies were numerous and popular during the Prohibition years.
 Some of them were operated by people who were part of organized crime.
 Even though police and agents of the Bureau of Prohibition would often raid them and arrest their owners and patrons, they were so profitable that they continued to flourish.
 The poor quality bootleg liquor sold in speakeasies was responsible for a shift away from 19th century 'classic' cocktails, that celebrated the raw taste of the liquor (such as the Gin Cocktail, made with Genever (sweet) gin), to new cocktails aimed at masking the taste of rough moonshine.

-Café

-A café, although often primarily an establishment that serves coffee-based drinks, functions as the equivalent as a pub or casual gathering place in many countries, especially in France.
-Indeed, the term "café" comes from the French word meaning "coffee".
-Cafés typically serve food and both nonalcoholic and alcoholic beverages, and are often open all day to provide breakfast, lunch and dinner.

-While a café typically provides snacks and simple meals, the food offerings are generally not as elaborate or diverse as in a bistro or a brasserie.